llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 With projects such as MLIR
 [embracing TableGen](https://mlir.llvm.org/docs/DefiningDialects/Operations/)
 it is only going to grow.
-So if you’re contributing to LLVM, you will encounter it at some point.
+So if you are contributing to LLVM, you will encounter it at some point.

 Which might be a problem as TableGen only exists within LLVM.
-Unlike a language such as C++, TableGen does not have an array of resources.
+Unlike a language such as C++, TableGen does not have a large array of resources.

 So, as well as joining a new project, you also now need to learn a new Domain Specific Language (DSL).
-You didn’t come to LLVM to learn a DSL, you probably came here to write a compiler.
+You did not come to LLVM to learn a DSL, you probably came here to write a compiler.

-I can’t say when this problem might be solved, but the situation isn’t as bleak as it appears.
+I cannnot say when this problem might be solved, but the situation is not as bleak as it appears.
 There have been big improvements in TableGen tools recently, which means you can put more of your energy into the goals that brought you to LLVM in the first place.

 # A Brief Introduction to TableGen

 Imagine you wanted to represent the registers of an architecture.
-I’m going to use Arm's AArch64 in particular here.
+I am going to use Arm's AArch64 in particular here.

 You could describe them in TableGen as: